Sunscreen and Your Morning Routine

 Does makeup with SPF work?

 Makeup is not enough to protect your skin — even if it has a high SPF.
-Unless you’re willing to wear an entire ounce of foundation atop your face, stick with a standalone sunscreen.
+You would need much more makeup than you typically use to reach the labeled SPF.

 Do I really need to reapply sunscreen throughout the day?